Plainfield Trash Facts

 When is the public comment period?

-It has not opened.
+The DEEP comment period has not opened.
 It begins when DEEP posts a Notice of Tentative Determination on a permit, and runs 30 days from that publication date.
-No such notice has been posted, so no comment window is open yet.218
+No such notice has been posted, so no DEEP comment window is open yet.221 DEEP has said the Notice, when it comes, “will provide information on how to file a Petition for Hearing with the Office of Adjudications, as well as how to provide public comment and the deadline for both.”18

 What is the 25-signature petition?

-Under Public Act 25-84, a petition signed by at least 25 people, filed during the comment period, can compel a formal hearing if it shows specific facts that at least one signer’s legal rights will be affected, or that a signer qualifies to intervene under CGS 22a-19.1
+Unless another statute controls, a timely petition signed by at least 25 people can request an informational public hearing.
+To obtain a chapter 54 contested-case hearing, the petition must also state specific facts showing that a signer’s legal rights may be affected or that a signer qualifies to intervene under CGS 22a-19.1

 Do I have to live next to the site to take part?